The Ministry Falling

 Pick a bone in March and dodge a toothache.
 Save the golden eggs.

-As the memory faded into blue smoke, Harry looked up and saw his Mirror standing in front of him.
+As the memory faded, Harry looked up and saw his Mirror standing in front of him.

 "It's time for you to leave."